XiaoxiangGuanGFZ/xHM/documents/snow_process.md

 $$

 where:
-- ${\lambda}_i$ is the latent heat of vaporization when liquid water is present in the surface layer and the latent heat of sublimation in the absence of it
+- ${\lambda}_i$ is the latent heat of vaporization when liquid water is present in the surface layer and the latent heat of sublimation in the absence of it.
+The latent heat of vaporization is set as 2,500 kJ/kg (although it changes with water temperature).
+The latent heat of sublimation is taken as 2,838 kJ/kg for ice at 0°C.
 - $P_a$ is the atmospheric pressure
 - $e$ and $e_s$ are the vapor and saturation vapor pressure, respectively